lordsteve/blog/README.md

 That should be it!
 Right now I'm going to install something I just discovered called [Laravel Valet](https://laravel.com/docs/8.x/valet#installation) which should let me access the blog through https://blog.test instead of https://127.0.0.1.
 So, if you're following along, do that too. :)

 Have fun!

+(EDIT: Nope!
+Don' do that!
+Homebrew is not currently supported for Valet!
+Sorry!)